eveliotc/carbonite/README.md

 Although it can be used as the only persistence solution on Android, *it is not* one of carbonite goals to do so, you should evaluate when traditional persistence solutions make more sense based on your problem.

-**Note**: Carbonite is currently under heavy first version development so API and stuff might change among versions, please bear with us.
+**Note**: Carbonite is currently under first version development so API and stuff might change among versions.

 [![Build Status](https://travis-ci.org/eveliotc/carbonite.png?branch=develop)](https://travis-ci.org/eveliotc/carbonite)